Anya Major: Career

+"1984" advertisement

 In 1983, the Chiat/Day advertising agency held a casting call in London, on behalf of their client, Apple Computer, for what would prove to be a landmark television commercial.
 The vision of the agency and director Ridley Scott stipulated an actress capable of running up to a large video screen, spinning with a sledgehammer, and releasing it at the video screen.
 Most of the models and actresses tested struggled to do this; one errant throw nearly struck a passerby at the Hyde Park casting call.
 She won the role with her ability to handle the hammer convincingly.